Goodmayes: Local media

 Goodmayes Hospital & King George Hospital, Ilford had its own in-house Hospital Radio service.
 The service was operated volunteers as Goodmayes Hospital Radio Association (GHR) a registered charity and began broadcasting in 1975.

 In 2015 the celebrated its 40th anniversary of broadcasting to patients of Goodmayes Hospital and the North East London NHS Foundation Trust.
 However, a burst radiator forced the station off-air causing £30,000 of damage.
 The Association merged the radio service with Bedrock Radio (a registered charity) and service was resumed.

 Bedrock Radio provide a wider community health (hospital radio) service across East London, South Essex and immediate surrounding areas.
+Since 31 December 2025 the station broadcasts on DAB+ Digital Radio serving North East London, South West Essex.